dtimaul/nyc-motor-vehicle-collisions-spark-analysis/README.md

 For this problem, we first filtered out rows with an unspecified contributing factor.
 Next, we perform a groupBy CONTRIBUTING_FACTOR_VEHICLE_1, then a count the number of occurrence of each contributing factor.
 Finally, we order by count and get the top 5 contributing factors.

-Spark Visualization
+There are three stages that occur for this problem.
+In stage one, a parrallelCollectionRDD ic crated followed by a mapPartitionsRDD.
+In stage 1 we read the Parquet file from disk or memory if it if cached (as seen in the previous section).
+Next, in stage 2 a FileScanRDD is created, followed by a MapPartitionRDD, then another MapParitionsRDD.
+In stage 3 a shuffledRowRDD is performed because we are performing a group by which is a wide transformation, and thus data is shuffled across the cluster of nodes.
+Next, a MapPartsRDD is created, then another mapPartitionsRDD is created in the map step.
+Map is a narrow transormation, so the computations do not need to be shuffled across the cluster.

 ![Problem 1 Job 2](data/Images/Problem%201%20Job%202.png)
 ![Problem 1 Stage 2](data/Images/Problem%201%20Stage%202.png)
 ![Problem 1 Stage 3](data/Images/Problem%201%20Stage%203.png)